Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars

 The overall mass distribution shows several features.
-There are peaks at $\simeq 10M_\odot$, $18M_\odot$, and $38M_\odot$, as also reported by \cite{LVKpop_inprep} ---these peaks were previously identified by Ref.~\cite{2021ApJ...913L..19T}.
-There is a drop of nearly two orders of magnitude in the total merger rate at $\sim 40M_\odot$, which we relate to the presence of a PISN mass gap (we name this feature 'the cliff' in Figure \ref{fig:fig1}).
+There are peaks at $\simeq 10\,M_\odot$, $18\,M_\odot$, and $38\,M_\odot$, as also reported by \cite{LVKpop_inprep} ---these peaks were previously identified by Ref.~\cite{2021ApJ...913L..19T}.
+There is a drop of nearly two orders of magnitude in the total merger rate at $\sim 40\,M_\odot$ (we name this feature ``the cliff" in Figure \ref{fig:fig1}).
 A rapid decline in the merger rate followed by a plateau (or a shallower decline) at $\tilde{m}$, as we found, is a generic feature of cluster formation models \cite{2023MNRAS.522..466A,2025PhRvL.134a1401A}.
-The plateau starts at the onset of pair-instability supernovae and it is due the emergence of binaries with components formed from previous mergers.
-A comprehensive interpretation of the cliff may require accounting for multiple concurring physical processes, as discussed in Appendix~\ref{PISN}.
+The plateau starts at the onset of pair-instability supernovae and it is due to the emergence of binaries with components formed from previous mergers. { According to these models, the edge of the transition between the two populations can be estimated from the primary mass distribution alone as the value of maximum curvature above $30M_\odot$ in the differential merger rate, $\Gamma(m_1)$ (See Methods\ \ref{PISNclusters}).
+We measure this transition from the data at $\simeq 42M_\odot$, consistent with the independent estimate based on the spin transition.
+A comprehensive interpretation of the cliff may require accounting for multiple concurring physical processes, as discussed in Supplementary Information.}

-Our results reveal a clear depletion of first-generation, low-spin black holes above $\tilde{m} \simeq 45\,M_\odot$.
-We reported a similar transition at $46^{+7}_{-6}M_\odot$ in GWTC-3 using 69 sources, with 11 having the $90\%$ of the $m_1$ posterior distribution above $45M_\odot$ \cite[see][]{2023arXiv230302973L,2025PhRvL.134a1401A,2023MNRAS.523.4539K}.
-The consistent recovery of the transition in the new, larger catalog containing 153 sources demonstrates that the feature is strongly driven by the data and it is not a statistical fluctuation.
-Several recent studies \cite{2025arXiv250602250S,2025arXiv250819208M} identify a sharp decline in the merger rate of systems with secondary masses above $\simeq 45\ M_\odot$, as expected given the rarity of binaries in which both components are second-generation black holes.
-Together, these independent lines of evidence favour hierarchical mergers as the most likely origin of the high-mass population.